-The 7E Edger System should be on a dedicated circuit (no other electrical loads connected to the same circuit) to ensure a uniform, consistent power supply.
-The maximum continuous power consumption of the edger, including the vacuum, is 14.3 Amps.
-The 7E must be properly grounded do not use any adapter that will bypass the grounding plug.
+The edger system should be on a dedicated circuit (no other electrical loads connected to the same circuit) to ensure a uniform, consistent power supply.
+For a 115V supply, use a 20 amp circuit.
+For a 230V supply, use a 10 amp circuit.
+The edger must be properly grounded-do not use any adapter that will bypass the grounding plug.